 Multi-agent and hierarchical agents

 Multi-agent systems divide work between specialized agents.
+If you are comparing this pattern with broader agentic systems, the generative AI vs AI agents vs agentic AI decision guide gives the business-level distinction.
 One agent may research, another may draft, a third may validate policy, and a fourth may update the destination system.
 Hierarchical agents add a manager layer that plans work, delegates subtasks, and checks completion.

 This pattern is useful for long workflows that touch multiple systems or require different skills.
 It can also make governance easier when each agent has a narrow role and scoped permissions.